 Part VII: Origins of the Dead Sea: Mt.
 Sodom – A Huge Pile of Salt

-How does the Dead Sea help us explain the origins of the Nile Valley canyon?
-Ask yourself, where does the Nile River end?
-At a large delta spilling into the Mediterranean Sea which sits at the average world-wide sea level.
+It ends at a large delta spreading out into the Mediterranean Sea which sits at the average world-wide sea level.
 Today’s Nile River cannot erode the sediments of the Nile Valley any lower than the waters of the Mediterranean Sea.
-But what if the Mediterranean Sea had been lower – much lower – in the past?
+But what if the Mediterranean Sea had been lower—much lower—in the past?

-It is well-established that during the last Ice Age the world’s oceans were 100s of feet lower than they are today.
+It is well-established that during the last Ice Age the surface of the world’s oceans were hundreds of feet lower than they are today.
 As a result, where rivers run into the ocean they experienced erosion down into the sediments or rock below them, creating canyons.
-When the oceans rose it flooded those canyons many of which can be found submerged offshore today.
-The upstream canyons eventually filled with sediment reaching an equilibrium with today’s sea level.
+When the oceans rose as the ice melted from the continents it flooded those canyons many of which can be found submerged offshore on continental shelves today.
+Those canyons have been filling with sediments since being flooded.

 But the Nile Valley canyon is 6000 feet below sea level at Cairo and even deeper where it enters the Mediterranean Sea.
 No reduction in sea-levels due solely to Ice Ages could perform this feat.

 That brings us to another geological observation.
-In the 1950s studies of the Mediterranean basin revealed that there are massive salt deposits buried beneath sediments surrounding the Mediterranean Sea basin.
+A 1950s studies of the Mediterranean basin revealed that there are massive salt deposits buried beneath sediments surrounding the Mediterranean Sea basin.
 Some of these deposits have been extensively mined reaching levels well below that of sea level?
-Where did these layers of salt come from?
+A natural question arose from this observation, where did these layers of salt come from?

 In addition, cores and seismic surveys of the rock below the Mediterranean Sea, especially the deepest portions, reveal massive layers of salt in some cases thousands of feet thick!
 Yes, massive amounts of rock salt are found underneath the Mediterranean Sea.

-These discoveries led to the proposal (see references) that the Mediterranean Sea had dried up in the past.
-This time – or times – or great drying of the Sea has been called the Messinian Salinity Crisis.
+These discoveries led to a the proposal, or hypothesis if you prefer (see references), that the entire Mediterranean Sea had dried up in the past.
+This time—or times—of great drying of the Sea has been named the Messinian Salinity Crisis.

 It appears the same thing happened to the Mediterranean Sea in the past.
-That sea is very deep and so if it dried down to a few small lakes like the Dead Sea today, some of those, especially in the eastern basin would have been more than 10,000 feet below sea level.
+That sea is very deep and so if it evaporated all the way down to a few small lakes like the Dead Sea today, some of those, especially in the eastern basin would have been more than 10,000 feet below sea level.

-This history of the Mediterranean Sea were developed by many geologists interested in the Mediterranean Sea looking for oil and other natural resources.
+This parched history of the Mediterranean Sea was discovered by many geologists interested in the Mediterranean Sea looking for oil and other natural resources.
 But do you see how this history of the Mediterranean Sea and Dead Sea might help us to explain the origins of the Nile Valley canyon?

 How did this ancient canyon become filled with sediment?

-Today, the entire canyon is filled with sediment.
+Today, this amazing canyon is obscured from our view since the entire canyon is filled with sediment.
 How did that happen?

 At that time the Nile River would have entered this long lake way down in southern Sudan.
-Over time, the sediments carried in the Nile River would have been deposited into the canyon.
-Slowly but surely, the lake in the Nile Valley would have filled with sediments from southern Sudan and worked its way up Egypt until it reached the Mediterranean Sea where today it continues to push sediment out into the Mediterranean Sea forming a massive delta.
+Over time, the sediments carried in the Nile River would have deposited enormous amounts of sediment into the canyon.
+Slowly but surely, the lake in the Nile Valley would have filled with sediments starting in southern Sudan and gradually filling up all the way up through Egypt until it reached the Mediterranean Sea where today it continues to push sediment out into the Mediterranean Sea forming a massive delta.

-Imagine what would happen if you were to put a massive dam at the end of the Grand Canyon and the entire Grand Canyon were to fill with water.
-Over time sediments and organic matter produced in the lake would slowly accumulate in the bottom of the canyon lake until the entire lake was filled.
+To visualize how this happens, imagine what would happen if you were to put a massive dam at the end of the Grand Canyon and the entire Grand Canyon were to fill with water.
+Over time sediments and organic matter brought to the lake by the river upstream would slowly accumulate in the canyon lake until the entire lake was filled.
 Eventually a large flat valley would form with a river running through it to the dam.
 This is what happened to create the Nile Valley we see today.